elmahio/documentation/docs/using-the-rest-api.md

 GET https://api.elmah.io/v3/messages/LOG_ID?searchAfter=1694180633270
 ```

-You will need to use the exact same set of parameters in `query, `from`, and `to` as in the previous request for this to work.
+You will need to use the same set of parameters in `query`, `from`, and `to` as in the previous request for this to work.

 ### Deleting a message